The Great British Sewing Bee: Series 8 (2022)

 The eighth series began airing on 27 April 2022 on BBC One.
 Esme Young and Patrick Grant returned as judges, whilst Sara Pascoe took over as presenter.
 Production moved to Sunny Bank Mills in Farsley, Leeds.
 The finalists were Annie, Brogan, Debra and Man Yee, with Annie winning.

 Series 9 (2023)

 The ninth series began on 24 May 2023 on BBC One.
 Sara Pascoe returned as presenter, and Esme Young and Patrick Grant also returned as judges.
 The finalists were Asmaa, Mia and Tony R, with Asmaa winning.

 Series 10 (2024)

 The tenth series began on 21 May 2024 on BBC One.
 Esme Young and Patrick Grant returned as judges, whilst Kiell Smith-Bynoe took over as presenter.
 The finalists were Ailsa, Luke and Pascha, with Luke winning.

 Series 11 (2025)

 The eleventh series began on 15 July 2025 on BBC One.
 Esme Young and Patrick Grant returned as judges, with Sara Pascoe returning as host having taking the previous series off due to maternity leave.
 The finalists were Caz, Órla, and Yasmin, with Caz winning.
 This was Pascoe's last series presenting with actress Sophie Willan taking over next series.

+Series 12 (2026)

+The twelfth series began on 14 July 2026 on BBC One.
+Esme Young and Patrick Grant returned as judges, whilst Sophie Willan took over from Sara Pascoe as presenter.
+The finalists were Anna, Beth, and Emma, with Anna winning.